mehdirazajaffri/appointify/readme.md

   and time from the doctor's available time slots.
 - Appointment Management: Patients can view a list of their booked appointments.
 They can also reschedule.
 - Doctor Appointment Listings: Doctors can view a list of their upcoming appointments.
-This helps doctors stay organized and manage their schedule effectively and they can update status of their appointment as well.
+This helps doctors stay organized and manage their schedule effectively, and they can update status of their appointment as well.
 - Appointment Confirmation: Doctors can confirm or deny an appointment based on their availability and other factors.
   Patients receive notifications regarding the status of their appointments.